exodustx0/aoc-2022/README.md

 ### Day 1

 4:15 PM — Yeah, screw learning Rust, I just want to get through the AoC.
 Go it is.

+### Day 3

+2:00 PM — Feels inelegant, but it's done and it works.
+Elegant enough to be understandable, I think.